 Next, head to Vermilion Lakes to enjoy a picnic lunch by the water.
 Then, visit the Cave and Basin National Historic Site or take a Hike to Johnston Canyon and hike the Upper or lower falls to see the beautiful cascading waterfalls.
 If you prefer to do something less strenuous, you can take the Banff Gondola up to Sulphur Mountain for panoramic views of the surrounding mountains.

-Evening: Day 1 in Banff – Soak in Banff Upper Hot Springs
+Evening: Day 1 in banff itinerary– Soak in Banff Upper Hot Springs

 Finish off your day with a relaxing soak in the natural mineral water of Banff Upper Hot Springs It’s only $10 for entrance and you can stay as long as you like.
 They are open until 10 pm.
 Then end your day with dinner at The Bison Restaurant, a farm-to-table restaurant that serves up delicious Alberta beef and other local specialties.
 Or if you want to try out something unique and fun, try out the Grizzly House restaurant!